 \section{Conclusion}

 We study two-player contests with the possibility of ties under both ratio-form and difference-form contest success functions.
 In these contests, we study the effect different tie-breaking rules have on the effort exerted by the players.
 When players are heterogeneous, we find that the total effort decreases as the probability that ties are broken in favor of the stronger agent increases.
 Thus, an effort-maximizing designer would prefer to commit to breaking ties in favor of the weaker agent.
-The result lends further support to the encouraging effect of leveling the playing the field on effort in contests with heterogeneous agents. \\
+The result lends further support to the encouraging effect of leveling the playing the field on effort in contests with heterogeneous agents.

 With symmetric agents, we find that the equilibrium is generally symmetric and does not depend on the choice of tie-breaking rule in the case of ratio-form and difference-form contests.
-The problem is more interesting for concave contests in which we conjecture that an effort-maximizing designer would prefer to break ties by tossing a fair coin before the contest begins as compared to the standard practice of breaking ties after the contest ends.
+The problem is more interesting for concave contests in which we make some parametric assumptions and find that an effort-maximizing designer would prefer to pre-determine the winner in case of a tie by tossing a fair coin before the contest begins as compared to the standard practice of breaking ties after the contest ends.
 We believe that the study of tie-breaking rules for concave contests and contests with more than two agents provide interesting directions for future research.